In the Classroom

 - Seeking a transactional license with the publisher or copyright holder for permission to make the material available to your students

-When it is necessary to request permission, always ensure you allow plenty of time to acquire the appropriate permissions to use the materials (the average time to clear material is 6-8 weeks or more).
-Please keep a copy of any permissions you receive.
+When it is necessary to request permission, always ensure you allow plenty of time to acquire the appropriate permissions to use the materials.
+The average time to clear material is 6-8 weeks or more.
+Keep a copy of any permissions you receive.

 Publishers often include digital teaching resources with the instructor’s version of the textbook.
-In most cases, the textbook publishers may allow you to include copies of text, in addition to figures, images, charts, etc. in your PowerPoint slides and online resources, but usually only if the textbook is a required text for the course.
+In most cases, the textbook publishers may allow you to include copies of text, figures, images, charts, etc. in your PowerPoint slides and online resources, but usually only if the textbook is a required text for the course.
 Please review the copyright notice provided with the materials or talk to your publisher representative to determine permitted uses and comply with any conditions that may be attached to your use of the work.
-Please keep a record of any permissions you receive.
+Keep a record of any permissions you receive.

 Materials may be reproduced (or performed) for the purpose of testing or examinations on university premises, assuming the material is not otherwise commercially available.

 Non-educational uses of video such as for events, entertainment, ambience, etc. require public performance licenses from Audio-Cine Films or Criterion Video.
 Licenses for these types of events may be arranged through the above companies for an additional fee.
-Please keep copies of any permissions you receive.
+Keep copies of any permissions you receive.

-To help determine whether your desired use falls within the permitted uses, or for assistance in obtaining the necessary Public Performance License, please contact eMAP (966-4261).
+To help determine whether your desired use falls within the permitted uses, or for assistance in obtaining the necessary public performance license, please contact eMAP.

 Radio or Television programs